cccohen/Salto/readme.txt

 startopt.hoc
 	- Run massive optimization of passive parameters using custom optimization procedure.
 	- May be run in parallel at the NSG (https://www.nsgportal.org/) or properly configured machines.
-	- Saves simulation results in an "outdir", in a subfolder entitled *modeltype*
+	- Saves simulation results in the data directory, in subfolders titled *modeltype*

 extractopt.hoc
 	- Extract and rank optimized solutions returned by startopt.hoc.